-No threatened plant or animal species are expected on site.
+No threatened plant or animal species are expected on site and the site is considered completely disturbed.
 Describe the manner in which any other biological aspects will be impacted:

+Possible the married in which any enter biological aspects will be impacted.